google-research-datasets/hiertext/README.md

 **NOTE** In evaluation, lines and paragraphs are defined as the union of pixel-level masks of the underlying word level polygons.

+### Sample test output

+We attached a sample output file in compressed form, `sample_output.gz`, to this repo.
+Use `tar -xzvf sample_output.gz` to uncompress it and pass to `--result`.
+You should be able to see the scores as those in `sample_eval_scores.txt`.
+These are the outputs and resutls of the Unified Detector (line based) model in our paper.

 ### Evaluation on the test set

 We plan to host a competition soon.
 Before that happens, please send your